agrc/gis.utah.gov/discover/license/index.md

 The licenses governing both the Google and Hexagon imagery are similar, and we will group them together for this discussion.
 They allow **Utah's cities, counties, special districts, state agencies, school districts, colleges/universities, and tribes** to use the imagery in web and desktop mapping applications either from our streaming web service or from locally-stored files. **Contractors and formal partners of the immediate licensees** are also allowed to use the imagery.

-The imagery is hosted on the Google Cloud Platform and delivered as WMS and WMTS Open Geospatial Consortium (OGC) services via AGRC's **[Discover]({% link discover/index.html %})** basemap and imagery server.
-You can download the original `.jp2` imagery tiles from the Discover index page or get a copy from AGRC, which keeps a master set of the imagery files.
+The imagery is hosted on the Google Cloud Platform and delivered as WMS and WMTS Open Geospatial Consortium (OGC) services via UGRC's **[Discover]({% link discover/index.html %})** basemap and imagery server.
+You can download the original `.jp2` imagery tiles from the Discover index page or get a copy from UGRC, which keeps a master set of the imagery files.

 ### Who Qualifies?
 {: .text-left}